ktravers/ktravers.github.io/_posts/2020-01-18-interview-prep-questions.md

 1. What are the three things that are most important to you in a job?

-1. What is the role you tend to fill when in a team?
-(Workhorse/Execution, Leader, Morale, Communicator, Builder, etc. - don't lead, let use own descriptors)
+1. What's the role you tend to fill when in a team? ("Workhorse", "Leader", "Morale booster", "Coordinator", "Specialist", etc.)

 1. Talk about about a time in the last week/month/year when you've been satisfied, energized, and productive at work.
 What were you doing?